bihealth/seasnap-pipeline/documentation/config_examples1.md

 "A", "B" and "C" are levels of a column "condition" in the covariate file.
 In the second contrast, also defaults for `ranking_order` and `results_parameters` are overwritten.
 The defaults are defined in the config file under `contrasts: defaults:`.

+**conditional functional annotation analysis**

+Analysis of e.g. GO and KEGG annotation enrichment can be optional for certain contrasts.
+For example by adding a key-value pair `goseq: true` to a contrast specification, **goseq** is run for that contrast for GO and KEGG enrichment analysis.

+At the level of the snakefile, the argument `if_set = dict(goseq=True)` of the `expand_path()` path handler function is used when collecting output files for the `all` rule.
+While expanding over the contrasts, only output files will be requested, if a `dict(goseq=True)` is in the definition of the respective contrast.
+This mechanism can also be used, when adding more analysis steps to the pipeline that are optional for contrasts.

+If results of some analysis steps are not computed for all contrasts, also the report must adapt by not including sections for those steps for a given contrast.
+See [`adding new snippets`](adding_rmd_snippets.md) on how to make snippet inclusion conditional.

 ### Configure report